regular-life/OS-Assignments/Assignment-4/Ques2/README.md

 5. [Conclusion](#conclusion)

 ## Introduction
-This is a writeup for the solution of The Dining Philospher's Problem in C language as part of the **IIITD CSE231 course Operating Systems** - Assignment 4.
+This is a writeup for the simulation of Car and Passenger in C language as part of the **IIITD CSE231 course Operating Systems** - Assignment 4.

 ## How to Run the Program
 1. **Prequisites:**